Und3rf10w/Qubes-Web3-Guide/README.md

 ## Donations
-Donations are accepted for via either the Github Sponsors program, or at the following cryptocurrency addresses:
+Donations are accepted at the following cryptocurrency addresses:

 - BTC: `<addme>`
 - ETH: `<addme>`